 Herno, the Italian outerwear brand, was founded in 1948, when Giuseppe Marenzi and Alessandra Diana started a factory where the Erno River meets Lake Maggiore.
 Back then, to make raincoats waterproof, they used castor oil, the production of which releases the poisonous substance ricin.
 “It’s not easy to make material waterproof today,” says Claudio Marenzi, their son, who runs the company today.
 “In the past we used many things that we now avoid.”
 To develop new ways of manufacturing, “you have to invest,” he says, and Herno’s new Laminar collection uses GoreTex fabrics that are durable, waterproof, and increasingly free of environmentally concerning perfluorocarbons.

 Marenzi is not the only small manufacturer hoping to perpetuate Made in Italy without destroying Italy.
 Italy wants to re-engineer as well: Marenzi says the fashion business produces 7 percent of the nation’s GDP.
-In 2017, he was appointed chairman of Confindustria Moda, a confederation of 67,000 textile, fashion, and accessory companies.
+Marenzi helmed Confindustria Moda—a confederation of 67,000 textile, fashion, and accessory companies—from 2017 to 2020.
 “The goal is to make the same materials with the same performance” but without harming, for instance, Lake Maggiore, where the Herno factory still stands.
 “The reason,” Marenzi says, “is to have a better life.”

 Checks and Balances